bitamar/luzz/ops/FRONTEND_PLAN.md

 ## Auth and sessions

 - Backend issues httpOnly refresh + short-lived access token; cookie `Domain=.yourdomain`, `SameSite=Lax`, `Secure`.
-- SvelteKit `hooks.server.ts` reads/refreshes session → sets `event.locals.user` and `roles`.
-- Route guards in each app’s `+layout.server.ts` via shared helpers from `@luzz/auth`.
+- No `hooks.server.ts` initially (static-first).
+Do a lightweight client-side session probe in root `+layout.ts` or page `load` and redirect as needed.
+Shared helpers still come from `@luzz/auth`.
 - Login is a redirect to backend (`/auth/google` etc.), then return with `returnTo` param.

 ## Data layer patterns

-- Use `api-sdk` for client-side calls; on server, prefer `event.fetch` so cookies flow naturally.
+- Use `api-sdk` for client-side calls via `fetch` (no `event.fetch`/server `load` in static mode).
+Cookies from the backend are sent if scoped correctly.
-- Start with SvelteKit `load` + form `actions` for CRUD; add state libs only for highly interactive views.
+- Start with client `load` and form `actions` on the browser; add state libs only for highly interactive views.

 ## Design system with Bits UI